 \$32,400 of salary paid in the calendar year) which had been paid by the City to Social Security as of December 31, 1982 to a Supplemental Retirement and Income and Long Term Disability Insurance Plan for those employees previously covered under the integrated CalPERS/Social Security Plan.
 Provisions of this plan are described in City of Berkeley Municipal Code Section 04.36.101 et seq.
-(Supplementary Retirement and Income Plan I and 04.38.101 et. seq.
 (Supplementary Retirement and Income Plan II) as amended.